pgadmin-org/pgadmin4/docs/en_US/cloud_edb_biganimal.rst

 * Use the *Volume type* field to select the instance storage type.

 * Use the *Volume properties* field to specify the storage capacity.
+This field is specific to Azure.

+* Use the *Volume size* field to specify the storage size.
+This field is specific to AWS.

+* Use the *Volume IOPS* field to specify the storage IOPS.
+This field is specific to AWS.

 .. image:: images/cloud_biganimal_database.png